Curriculum Overview

 Modern Foreign Language Proficiency Requirement

-All BGA students also will study a language and meet the SFS requirement to achieve proficiency before graduation.
+All Izmirlian Program students also will study a language and meet the SFS requirement to achieve proficiency before graduation.
 Georgetown offers a wide range of modern foreign language study.

 Typically, a student learning a new language needs about four years of training at Georgetown to reach this level.
 Students who already know a language, either through personal or previous school experience, might place into advanced language study or pass the language proficiency test during their first year.